kpecsok98/Worcester-Greenspace/README.md

 Worcester_EJ_some = Worcester_EJ[Worcester_EJ['CRIT_CNT']<3] # Within CRIT_CNT column of attribute select block groups with a value less than 3.
 ```

-Again type in the following code to create a map of your geodataframe.
+Again type in the following code to create a map of your GeoDataFrame.

 ```Python
 # Create a map of Worcester Environmental Justice CBGs that fulfill some criteria